pingles/try/README.md

 # try

-Command to repeatedly run another command until it "succeeds".
+`try` helps to repeatedly run a command until it succeeds.

 Often I find I want to run a command repeatedly until it succeeds.
 For example, when spawning virtual machines I'll keep running `ssh me@mymachine`.
 These commands often fail to complete successfully (SSH not authorized, no DNS etc.) but *should* succeed eventually.

-`try` helps to repeatedly run a command until it succeeds.

 ## Building